-The Regional Field Intake and Evaluation Manager or designee notifies the individual or his or her representative of the determination of available funding for the individual who meets eligibility for state-funded DD services and the current state priority for services.
+The Regional Field Intake and Evaluation Manager or designee notifies the individual or his/her representative of the determination of available funding for the individual who meets eligibility for state-funded DD services.
 Situations arise where an individual's need for services becomes so severe and urgent that action must be taken immediately to address significant risks to health and safety.
-When the Regional Field Office learns of an individual's circumstances for which an immediate system response is required, the Intake and Evaluation Manager and Regional Services Administrator for Developmental Disabilities coordinate the response.
+When the Regional Field Office learns of an individual's circumstances for which an immediate system response is required, the Intake and Evaluation Manager and Regional Services Administrator coordinate the response.
 This response includes coordination with the Division of Developmental Disabilities and other agencies as applicable to the individual's situation.